wessenstam/full-stack/index.rst

 6. Bring DevOps in the mix

-During the discussion Mary and John had with Bill, he mentioned that ThycoticCentrify has been mentioned by the board due to their amount of `Gartner's Peer Reviews <https://www.gartner.com/reviews/market/privileged-access-management>`_.
+During the discussion Mary and John had with Bill, he mentioned that Delinea (formerly known as ThycoticCentrify) has been mentioned by the board due to their amount of `Gartner's Peer Reviews <https://www.gartner.com/reviews/market/privileged-access-management>`_.
 The amount of reviews and the number of stars they received, has been the major factor for them to propose the name as their first vendor off choice.

-Looking at the website of ThycotiCentrify, she has done some research on the six topics and assigns the solutions to the six topics.
+Looking at the website of Delinea, she has done some research on the six topics and assigns the solutions to the six topics.

 1. Account vaulting and discover - Secret Server
-2. Command elevation/least privilege - Servers: Cloud Suite, for user machines: Privilege Manager
+2. Command elevation/least privilege - Servers: Server/Cloud Suite, for user machines: Privilege Manager
-3. Just in Time Privilege - Servers: Cloud Suite, for user machines: Privilege Manager
+3. Just in Time Privilege - Servers: Server/Cloud Suite, for user machines: Privilege Manager
-4. Privileged Session auditing - Servers: Cloud/Server Suite, for user machines: Secret Server
+4. Privileged Session auditing - Servers: Server/Cloud Suite, for user machines: Secret Server
 5. Zero Standing privileges - MFA via Cloud Suite
 6. Bring DevOps in the mix - Secret Server and DevOps Secret Vault